Blotch3D/Blotch3D/README.md

 -   Build for many platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).

 Blotch3D sits on top of MonoGame.
-MonoGame is a very widely used 3D library for C\#.
+MonoGame is a widely used 3D library for C\#.
 It is free, fast, cross platform, actively developed by a large community, and it's used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.
 All MonoGame features remain available.
 For example, custom shaders can be written to override the default shader.

 All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
 It